Top seed Angelique Kerber out of French Open

 Kerber lost in the first round at Roland Garros last year when she was seeded third behind Serena Williams and Agnieszka Radwanska.

-The World No.1 and reigning US Open champion has struggled on clay this year, pulling out of the recent Madrid Masters because of injury and then exiting the Rome Masters after another first round loss.
+The World No. 1 and reigning US Open champion has struggled this year and on clay, retiring at the recent Madrid Open because of injury and then exiting the Italian Open in Rome after another first round loss.

+"Right now I think that I have to find myself again and just try to (forget) the clay court season as soon as possible and then reset and (start) from the grass courts again," Kerber told reporters, referring to the grass-court swing that starts in two weeks.

-Makarova is currently raked 40th in the world but she has as high as No. 8 in the past and she reached the semifinals of the US Open in 2014 and the Australian Open in 2015.
+Makarova is currently ranked 40th in the world but she has been as high as No. 8 in the past and she reached the semifinals of the US Open in 2014 and the Australian Open in 2015.

 "It's unbelievable to win and to do it on my first appearance on (the showcase) Philippe Chatrier court as a singles player after nine years of coming to Paris," Makarova said in quotes carried by the AFP news agency.